Chapter 12: Creative Driving

 "We forgot..."
 Jordan mumbled.
 "We were gaming and wanted to finish this one level before I left."

-"It would only take you a few seconds to reach under the recliner," his mom protested, shaking her head, probably wondering which kind of heathens she was raising.
-"Anyway, I'll deal with that, or rather, I'll make Chase clean up.
+"It would only take you a few seconds to reach under the recliner."
+His mom shook her head, probably wondering which kind of heathens she was raising.
+"Anyway, I'll deal with that, or rather, I'll make Chase clean it up.
 But you can't just live on pizza pockets, Jordan."

-"Me and Derek will probably stop somewhere to grab food," Jordan tried, even though he and Derek hadn't said anything about doing such a thing.
+"Me and Derek will probably stop somewhere to grab food," Jordan tried, even though he and Derek hadn't discussed such a thing.
 "Like a burger or something."

 "Jordy!"
-Derek exclaimed, exuberant as ever.
+Derek exclaimed, exuberant as ever, when Jordan opened the passenger door.
 "I was just about to go knock on the door to see if you were coming."

 "I just had to exchange some words with my mom before leaving," Jordan explained while folding himself into the passenger seat.
 "You know... parent stuff."